-Police make an arrest in attempted kidnapping of teenage girl
+Suspect arrested in attempted kidnapping of teenage girl

-SAN DIEGO– San Diego Police arrested the man suspected of attempting to kidnap a 13-year-old girl Tuesday as she was walking home from school in San Diego’s Ocean Crest neighborhood.
+SAN DIEGO -- San Diego Police arrested the man suspected of attempting to kidnap a 13-year-old girl Tuesday as she was walking home from school in San Diego's Otay Mesa West neighborhood.

+“He’s being charged with felony attempted kidnapping,” said SDPD Captain Alberto Leos.

+Leos credited diligent police work and the victim's quick response for the man's capture:

 The teenage girl was walking home from Montgomery Middle School on Otay Mesa street when a man grabbed her by the arm and made a failed attempt to pull her into his van.